adamorlowskipoland/11_what_the_flexbox_20_task/README.md

 # 11_what_the_flexbox
-20 tasks to learn and practice flexbox
+Couple of tasks to learn and practice flexbox

 tip: